Is implementing new software in your future? Learn what to expect when implementing new membership management software.

 Want to know exactly what happens during an implementation?
 The Ultimate Guide to Implementing New Membership Software has the answers.

-4. Define the Roles and Responsibilities of the Migration Team
+4. Defining the Roles and Responsibilities of the Migration Team

 Before signing the contract, understand who’s responsible for data conversion—your association’s staff, the software developer, or a third-party implementation consultant.
 Many associations assume data conversion is part of implementation services—sometimes it is, sometimes it isn’t—you’ll want to iron that out before you sign the dotted line.